fghaas/five-is-fine/markdown/ignite.md

 <!-- Note -->
 Furthermore: In a technical leadership role, we can’t *not* understand what our team does.
 Staying on top of things is a prerequisite so we can make informed decisions.

 Handwaving is not in our job description.

 **And you can’t be responsible if you’re clueless.**

 <!-- Note -->
-What if we don’t understand something?
-Well, then we have a capable and highly expert team to explain it to us, in detail, then decide.
+So what if we don’t understand something?
+Well, then we have a capable and highly expert team to explain it to us, in detail, and then we can decide.

-But it’s next to impossible to pull that off if the team is large with diversity of specialties and great depth in expertise.
+But it’s next to impossible to pull that off if the team is large, with great diversity of specialties and great depth in expertise.

 With more than 5 people,